 A few suggestions to start:

 - Be intentional about what you are bringing with you.
-You do not need to bring everything you own.
-Leave something to claim your turf at home.
+You do not need to bring everything you own!

 - It does get cold, but you won’t need your winter gear right away.
 It is a good idea to pack your winter items and then have your parent/guardian ship them out later.
-If you are heading home for Thanksgiving, that would be the perfect time to bring home your spring and summer clothes and grab what you will need for the winter.
+If you are heading home for Thanksgiving, that’s the perfect time to bring home your spring and summer clothes and grab what you will need for the winter.

-While you shouldn’t bring everything, there are a few comforts from home you don’t want to forget:
+Here are a few suggested comforts from home you don’t want to forget:

 - Alarm clock – dreaded but a must, you can’t rely on your phone to wake you up!

 - Extra pillow(s) if you will lounge/study on the bed.

 - All necessary toiletries (toothbrush, toothpaste, soap, shampoo and all grooming/cosmetic) items.
 Since space will be cramped, consider buying smaller sizes, at least at first.

 - Shower bucket/basket/caddy to carry items.